justwalking2017/SEQC_WG3_Script/README.md

-# SEQC_WG3_Script
+This repository contains code for SEQC2#WG3 project

-This fold including source code for SEQC#WG3 project
+#Code

     *1_QC/                         ##Source codes for quality control of fastq files *2_Alignment_And_Calling/      ##Source codes for generating pipelines for each sample and generated shell file for each sample of various pipelines